Thursday, July 29, 2010 Detailed Auto Topics

-I believe it is past time for a little AGCOnomics, stimulate our own family’s economy.
+We hear also sorts of propaganda about buying a new car to stimulate the economy.
+I believe it is time for a little AGCOnomics, stimulate the economy of our own family.
 Not by losing 60% of what we pay for a new car, in three years.
-Rather learning how to make the vehicle we have last 15 years.
-AGCOnomics says let’s spend the savings on our family, vacation, paying off our mortgage and things we enjoy.
+Learning how to make the vehicle we have last 15 years.
+With AGCOnomics, we spend the savings on our family, vacation, paying off our mortgage and things we enjoy.

-Next we enter the reliability phase, the part we all love.
-This is expressed as b to c.
-Eventually the vehicle starts to wear out and problems start to rise, this is c to d.
-The longer we can remain between b and c the lower our cost of driving.
+Next we enter the reliability phase.
+Clearly, this is the part people enjoy the most.
+We show this as B-C in the curve.
+Eventually our vehicle starts to wear out and problems start to rise, this is C-D. The longer we can remain between B and C the lower our cost of driving.

-My definition of a vehicle is: A means of getting from point A to point B in a reliable, economical and comfortable fashion.
+My definition of a vehicle is: A means of getting from one point to another, in a reliable, economical and comfortable fashion.
 I understand to many a vehicle is a status symbol, not wrong, but they will not gain much from this article.

 New vehicles lose a lot of value quickly.
 About 25% the first year, 20% the second and 15% the third.
 After that they lose value much more slowly.
 Buying a three-year old vehicle means getting the best price with the lowest risk.
 Even if a vehicle receives very little attention, it will likely be in very good condition after only three years.